tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 - `timestamp` is the current strategy cycle tick of the trading strategy.

-- Trading pairs are identified with a copy-by-value class :py:class:`tradeexecutor.state.identifier.TradingPairIdentifier` that encapsulates blockchain id, exchange id, :term:`ERC-20 tokens <ERC-20>` and their smart contract addresses which all are needed to uniquely refer to trading pairs in decentralised markets environments.
+- Trading pairs are identified with a copy-by-value class :py:class:`tradeexecutor.state.identifier.TradingPairIdentifier` that encapsulates blockchain id, exchange id, :term:`ERC-20 tokens <ERC-20>` and their smart contract addresses which are all needed to uniquely refer to trading pairs in decentralised markets environments.
 This is one of the core challenges in decentralised markets, as assets cannot be simply referred to by their three or four letter stock tickers.

-- :py:class:`tradeexecutor.strategy.trading_strategy_universe.TradingStrategyUniverse` contains all data that can go input to the trade.
+- :py:class:`tradeexecutor.strategy.trading_strategy_universe.TradingStrategyUniverse` contains all data that can be an input to the trade.

 - :py:class:`tradeexecutor.state.state.State` contains all past and current data about the previous actions the strategy took, like opened and closed positions, trades, blockchain transaction execution details,